Loss Control Insights

 - Humantech Summary of Benchmarking Study Results: Cost and Return on Investment of Ergonomics Programs (Return on Investment section)

 3. Hone your sales skills.
 After compiling facts and figures, it’s time to develop your sales pitch.
 Base presentations on your company mission, values and continuous improvement philosophy.
 If you can explain the benefits of ergonomics in terms that are meaningful and that make sense within your company’s culture, selling ergonomics will be easier.

 Address the specialized needs of management team members.
 Ask key decision makers questions throughout your research and recognize that specific results are important to different managers.
 For example, the financial controller may want to know about ROI and how ergonomics will reduce cash reserve funds, while the human resources director may want details on improving employee satisfaction and retention.

-If you are nervous about presenting, read these tips to help you feel more comfortable in front of an audience: 18 Tips for Presentations and Five Tips to Improve your Presentation Skills.
+If you are nervous about presenting, read these tips to help you feel more comfortable in front of an audience: 18 Tips for Presentations and 16 Ways to Dramatically Improve Your Presentation Skills.
 Radiate confidence and exhibit a deep understanding of the plan and your commitment to making it work.